 Place all the cores from each sampled area into a plastic bag (You can use any zip top bag).
 The approximate soil volume for a properly collected sample should be 1 to 2 pints.
 Include as many fine roots as possible (up to ½ cup) mixed in with the soil sample.
 The soil should be handled carefully because rough handling will crush nematodes living among soil particles.

 Label the outside of the bag with your name and sample number or other identification so that the lab cannot confuse your sample with that of someone else.
 Label the bag by writing directly on it with a permanent black felt-tip marker or with a permanent pen or pencil on masking tape stuck to the bag.
 Do not place a paper label in the bag with the soil - it may decompose rapidly and be unreadable in a few days.

 Handling and Submission.
 Nematodes will die from overheating, freezing, or drying.
 Do not leave samples exposed to sunlight, or carry them in a hot car trunk or on the dashboard.
 Do not add water to the sample, even if it seems dry to you.
 Just package and send it so we get it in the same condition as when you collected it.
 If nematodes are killed in handling, they cannot be recovered in the laboratory, and you will receive false results.

 Payment.
-As of July 1, 2006, the fee is $20 for each sample from Florida and $25 for each sample from outside of Florida.
+As of July 1st 2018, the fee is $25.00 for each sample from Florida and $35.00 for each sample from outside of Florida.
 Please do not send cash.
 Make check or money order payable to "University of Florida."
 Please be sure that the name that appears in the sample identification information on the sample bag and on the Assay Form also appears on the check.
 Credit card payments can be accepted when written on our forms with an authorized signature and mailed to us, or if called in to us by telephone at (352) 392-1994.
 To protect you, we cannot accept credit card payments via email or if forms with credit card information are sent by email.